-In 2018, the City of Oshkosh will support affordable housing needs in Oshkosh by:
+In 2019, the City of Oshkosh will support affordable housing needs in Oshkosh by:

-- Providing funds for the City's homeowner rehabilitation program to assist low- and moderate-income homeowners with needed repairs and maintenance. - Providing downpayment assistance to low- and moderate-income homebuyers who have participated in approved classes. - Providing rental rehabilitation funds to assist landlords with needed repairs and maintenance. - Collaborating with Habitat for Humanity, Advocap and Oshkosh/Winnebago County Housing Authority in acquiring properties for construction/rehabilitation of affordable homes for lowand moderate-income families.
+- Providing funds for the City's homeowner rehabilitation program to assist low- and moderateincome homeowners with needed repairs and maintenance. - Providing downpayment assistance to income eligible homebuyers who have participated in approved classes. - Providing rental rehabilitation funds to assist landlords with needed repairs and maintenance. - Collaborate with the City's housing partners (Habitat for Humanity, Advocap and Oshkosh/Winnebago County Housing Authority) in acquiring properties for construction/ rehabilitation of affordable homes for income eligible families.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 18
+Non-Homeless 15

 Special-Needs 0

-Total 18
+Total 15